networkit/networkit/docs/DevGuide.rst

 The development of the NetworKit project takes place at our `official repository on GitHub <https://github.com/networkit/networkit>`__.

-There are two important branches you need to be aware of:

-* **master**: Release branch
-* **Dev**: Development (stage) branch used for active development

-The ``master`` branch contains all the stable code that is ready for use.
-There is no active development on this branch, it is just being updated when there is a new release.
-``Dev`` is the actual development branch and thus also contains more recent code that might not be completely stable yet.
-New features that are under development will be merged into this branch.

-In order to successfully contribute to the project and add your feature to the development branch, there are a couple of steps you need to follow:
+In order to successfully contribute to the project and add your feature to the master branch, there are a couple of steps you need to follow:

 1. Fork the NetworKit repository
 2. Create a feature branch
 3. Add your code
-4. Send a pull request
+4. Send a pull request (against the master branch)
 5. Participate in the pull request discussion

 In the following part we will take a closer look at each step of the workflow outlined above.